 A distance learning program requires a reliable, flexible and user-friendly method for communicating.
-Our computer-based system enables students and faculty to interact quickly and easily, fostering learning and developing social connections.
-The system also provides a way for each student to share in group discussions.
+Our computer-based systems enable students and faculty to interact quickly and easily, fostering learning and developing social connections.
+Students share in online group discussions both on discussion boards and also in real time.
 Costs are minimized by the system's speed and design, and by use of Web-based technology compatible with either Windows or OS operating systems.
 An 3 day orientation provides students with the confidence to begin their studies and connect with students and faculty.

-One of the concerns of distance education, particularly in computer-mediated education, is the physical isolation of teacher from student and student from student.
+One of the concerns of distance education is the physical isolation of teacher from student and student from student.
 We have periodic required on campus intensives where cohorts of students come together with faculty for learning.
-Monthly real time tutorial sessions allow for dialogue about clinical problems and learning objectives.
+Monthly real time web-meetings allow for dialogue about clinical problems and learning objectives.
 Optional mastery sessions and occasional evening gatherings or speaker series provide additional online opportunities to connect with students and faculty.
-Learning is an active process, therefore our graduate curriculum emphasizes breadth and depth of reading for meaning, evaluation of evidence base for care and discussion for knowledge synthesis and acquisition in contrast to lecture based learning.
+Learning is an active process, therefore our graduate curriculum emphasizes breadth and depth of reading for meaning, evaluation of evidence base for care, and class discussion for knowledge acquisition in contrast to lecture based learning.
 Our faculty are passionate about making excellent midwives.
-But mostly, it is our enthusiastic students who fully engage in our learning community that makes this program special.
+But mostly, it is our diverse and enthusiastic students who fully engage in our learning community that makes this program special.

 Call an admissions representative at 215-951-2943 or email email@example.com to learn more about our program and allow us to learn more about you and your learning needs.